roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_fasta.rst

    generateReport(my_sangerContigFa,
                   outputDir           = tempdir(),
-                  includeSangerRead   = FALSE)
+                  includeSangerRead   = TRUE)

-Users can access to '*Basic Information*', '*SangerContig Input Parameters*', '*Contig Sequence*' and '*Contig Results*' sections inside the generated `SangerContig html report of this example <https://howardchao.github.io/sangeranalyseR_report/SangerContig/AB1/ACHLO006-09[LCO1490_t1,HCO2198_t1]/SangerContig_Report.html>`_.
+Here is the generated `SangerContig html report of this example (FASTA) <https://kuanhao-chao.github.io/sangeranalyseR_report/SangerContig/FASTA/Achl_ACHLO006-09/SangerContig_Report.html>`_.
+Users can access to '*Basic Information*', '*SangerContig Input Parameters*', '*Contig Sequence*' and '*Contig Results*' sections inside it.
 Furthermore, users can also navigate through html reports of all forward and reverse *SangerRead* in this *SangerContig* report.

 -----